araobp/3D-printing/README.md

 ![Case](./fet/fet.jpg)

-Use [this part] to mount it on DIN-rail:
+Use this companion part to mount the case on DIN-rail:

 ![Case](./din_rail/din_rail.jpg)